 Luxury watches emerged as perhaps the most interesting beneficiary of this quality shift toward assets with genuine scarcity, serviceability, and provenance.
+If you were paying attention, the signal was hard to miss.

 Deloitte’s 2024 watch study found that one in five consumers now view watch purchases explicitly as investments rather than lifestyle acquisitions, while market projections show the sector reaching anywhere from $62 billion by 2030 to potentially $134.5 billion by 2032 depending on methodology.